Search for a boosted Higgs boson decaying to bottom quark pairs in association with a W or Z boson in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Background estimation

 \subsection{Vector boson backgrounds}

 Resonant backgrounds due to $\PV$+jets and diboson processes are estimated using simulation.
-A $\PW$-enriched CR is used to calibrate jet mass scale and resolution, and to determine the efficiency of the \textsc{ParticleNet-MD} $p(\text{QCD})$ selection requirement on the \PW candidate jet.
+A $\PW$-enriched CR, distinct from the top quark CR described later, is used to calibrate jet mass scale and resolution, and to determine the efficiency of the \textsc{ParticleNet-MD} $p(\text{QCD})$ selection requirement on the \PW candidate jet.

 Events in this CR are collected with single-muon triggers.
-Offline, events are required to have one muon with $\pt>53\GeV$, $\abs{\eta}<2.1$, relative isolation less than 0.15, $\ptmiss>40\GeV$, no additional leptons, and an AK8 jet with $\pt>450\GeV$ passing the same selection criteria as the SR. The event must also contain at least one AK4 jet with $\pt>50\GeV$ and $\abs{\eta}<2.5$ that is separated by $\Delta R>0.8$ from the AK8 jet and \PQb-tagged using the \textsc{DeepJet} algorithm~\cite{Bols:2020bkb,CMS-DP-2018-058}.
+Offline, events are required to have one muon with $\pt>53\GeV$, $\abs{\eta}<2.1$, relative isolation less than 0.15, $\ptmiss>40\GeV$, no additional leptons, and an AK8 jet with $\pt>450\GeV$ passing the baseline kinematic, identification, and isolation requirements described in Section \ref{sec:event_reconstruction_selection}.
+The event must also contain at least one AK4 jet with $\pt>50\GeV$ and $\abs{\eta}<2.5$ that is separated by $\Delta R>0.8$ from the AK8 jet and \PQb-tagged using the \textsc{DeepJet} algorithm~\cite{Bols:2020bkb,CMS-DP-2018-058}.
 This CR contains a high fraction of \ttbar events where one top quark decays semi-leptonically and the other to a boosted \PW boson.

 Template \msd distributions are derived from simulation in two regions based on whether the AK8 jet passes or fails the $p(\text{QCD})$ requirement.
 The templates in each region correspond to events that contain a \PW boson and events that do not.
 For the former, variations of the \msd scale and resolution are calculated using linear morphing~\cite{Baak:2014fta}.